gilvan-reis/poc-bff-fastapi/README.md

     `make logs` to view the container logs.
     - You can use `make grpc` and `make up-grpc` to up the gRPC server.
 You can make requests to it using the host `locahost:50051`.
+    - You can use `make grpc` and `make up-grpc-homi` to up the gRPC server using the homi libary.
+    You can make requests to it using the host `locahost:50052`.
 1. Access http://127.0.0.1:3021/docs and make requests.
 1. Use `make down` to stop the container.